MoisesExpositoAlonso/moiR/README.md

-# Useful R functions for an easier daily life
+# Some handy R functions for an easier life and analyses